cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 (x, y) is on the curve E.

 This motivates the construction of the MapToGroup method described by Boneh et al. {{BLS01}}.
-For an input message m, a counter i, and a standard hash function H : {0, 1}^\* -> GF(p) x {0, 1}, one computes (x, b) = H(i || m), where i || m denotes concatenation of the two values.
+For an input message msg, a counter i, and a standard hash function H : {0, 1}^\* -> GF(p) x {0, 1}, one computes (x, b) = H(i || m), where i || m denotes concatenation of the two values.
 Next, test to see whether there exists a corresponding y value such that (x, y) is on the